quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/2A012---Reinforcement-Learning/2rla_part20_Feature_Constru.md

 :p What is a fundamental unit in tile coding?
 ??x
-A fundamental unit in tile coding is \(w_n\), which represents the distance by which states activate different tiles.
-Within small squares with side length \(wn\), all states have the same feature representation.
-When a state moves by \(wn\) units, its feature representation changes by one component/tile. x??
+A fundamental unit in tile coding is $w_n $, which represents the distance by which states activate different tiles.
+Within small squares with side length $ wn $, all states have the same feature representation.
+When a state moves by$ wn$ units, its feature representation changes by one component/tile. x??

 ---